itiligent/Sonos-OpenWRT-VLANs/README.md

 option stp '1'
 ```

-Example bridge device configuration. **Do this for each LAN, Guest & IOT device**.
+Example bridge device configuration. **Do this for the LAN, Guest & IOT device**.
 ```plaintext
 config device
 	option name 'br-lan'